 The Notre Dame Elementary academic program is organized in two different divisions: the Lower School (grades K – 5) and the Upper School (grades 6 – 8).
 Our overall academic philosophy is grounded in the Hallmarks of a Notre Dame Learning Community, which provide us with a purpose, a framework and an ultimate goal for educating our students.
-The curriculum program in each school is specifically designed and tailored to meet the developmental appropriateness of each group.
-The faculty members in each school have collaboratively designed, planned and written curriculum to ensure a continuous and effective program for students across grade levels.
+The curriculum program in each school division is specifically designed and tailored to meet the developmental appropriateness of each group.
+The faculty members in each school division have collaboratively designed, planned and written curriculum to ensure a continuous and effective program for students across grade levels.

 Notre Dame Elementary School is committed to providing a strong academic foundation for its students by using a comprehensive approach to educate the whole child.
-The components of the core curriculum (language arts, math, science, social studies and religion) overlap and align across grade level.
+The components of the core curriculum (language arts, math, science, social studies and religion) overlap and align across grade levels.
 This provides students with the fundamental content and skills necessary to be successful in a consistent learning environment.